 Individual counselling provides a safe and trusting environment to aid our members to dig deeper into the underlying causes and conditions of their addiction and mental health disorders.
 One-on-one counselling uses a variety of clinical and the Twelve Steps practices.

 Counsellors work collaboratively with the medical team and therapists so that members can reach the goals outlined in the Personalized Treatment Plan.

-Clinical counsellors lead each member’s treatment team, manage their progress, make referrals to therapists or psychiatrists, and provide the member with a minimum of two one-on-one counselling sessions per week.
+Case managers lead each member’s treatment team; manage their progress; make referrals to therapists or psychiatrists; and provide the member with counselling sessions.
 The counselling focuses on consequences of substance abuse, co-occurring disorders, trauma, family dynamics, and the member’s basic needs for recovery capital (housing, financial support, etc.) as it relates to the body, mind and spirit.

-The Twelve Steps counsellor meets with the member at least once a week for a one-on-one session.
-This session enhances the member’s ability to put the tools into action during The Twelve Steps.
-The Twelve Steps counsellor supports the member’s preparation to become sober based on their Recovery Plan and assists the member to get a temporary sponsor and ARC Buddy when they complete their program.
+The case manager meets with the member to put the tools into action during The Twelve Steps and supports the member’s preparation to become sober based on their Recovery Plan and assists the member to get a temporary sponsor and ARC Buddy when they complete their program.